Meet the Team

 ljseabro@uci.edu

-My name is Laurence and I’m a second year Dev & Cell PhD student.
-I graduated with a BA in Biochemistry from Occidental College in 2020 and spent a year working at Genentech on purification development for antibody-based drugs.
-My research aims to (1) identify the machinery that delivers methylated proteins to the lysosome and (2) explain how cells determine the fate of methylated proteins.
-Outside of the lab, I spend most of my time at the beach, cooking & running.
+I’m Laurence, a 5th year Dev & Cell PhD student.
+I graduated with a BA in Biochemistry from Occidental College in 2020 and spent a year at Genentech performing purification development for biologics.
+My research aims to degrade pathogenic proteins using MrTAC, a chemical platform we developed for proximity-induced methylation.
+Outside of the lab, I spend most of my time at the pool, cooking & running.

 Melissa Campos